tonini/emacsrookie/_posts/2011-10-10-enter-the-dired-dungeon.markdown

   -rw-r--r--   1 samuel  staff   75 24 Aug 15:55 basement.rb
 {% endhighlight %}

-You see, the parent directory is on top and the subdirectory you jumped to is listed below.
+You see, the parent directory is on top and the sub directory you jumped to is listed below.
 It's an easy and great overview.
 At this point Dired gives you a few functions to move between the directories. `dired-prev-subdir` to move up in the directory tree and the